martinthomson/h2-0rtt/draft-thomson-httpbis-h2-0rtt.md

 ## Existing HTTP/2 Settings

-This document amends the definition of extensions defined in {{!HTTP2}} to permit their use with early data.
+This document amends the definition of settings defined in {{!HTTP2}} to permit their use with early data.

 The ENABLE_PUSH setting only applies to clients.
 Though {{!HTTP2}} does not prohibit servers from advertising a value, there is no value in doing so.